50% Off! Beat the market in 2025 with InvestingProCLAIM SALE

 Russia, which before the Ukraine war was the biggest single supplier of gas to Europe, has lost most of its buyers on the continent as the EU tries to cut its dependence on Russian energy.

-Russian gas is still being sold in significant volumes to Slovakia and Hungary, as well as to the Czech Republic which does not have a direct contract, while smaller volumes are going to Italy and Serbia.
+Russian gas is still being sold in significant volumes to Slovakia and Hungary, as well as to the Czech Republic which does not have a direct contract.
+Smaller volumes are going to Italy and Serbia.

-Flows to Austria were still suspended on Sunday but the overall daily supply via Ukraine - the main transit route for Russian gas to the EU - would remain at 42.4 mcm, Gazprom confirmed without commenting further, roughly the same volume as for every other day over the past year.
+Flows to Austria were still suspended on Sunday but the overall daily supply to Europe via Ukraine - the main transit route for Russian gas to the EU - would remain at 42.4 million cubic metres per day, Gazprom confirmed, around the same volume as usual.
+It did not comment further.

-Austria had been receiving 17 mcm before the cut off and those volumes are now finding new buyers in Europe.
+Austria had been receiving 17 mcm per day before the cut-off, and those volumes are now finding new buyers in Europe.

 Slovak state-owned firm SPP said it was still receiving gas from Russia and suggested others were buying more because there was still "great interest" in Russian gas in Europe.

-A source familiar with Russian gas supplies in Europe said Russian gas was still cheaper than many other sources and hence Austrian volumes had been quickly resold.
+A source familiar with Russian gas supplies in Europe said gas was still cheaper from Russia than from many other sources, so Austrian volumes had quickly been resold.

 LAST DAYS

-At its peak, Russia was supplying 35% of Europe's gas but since the Ukraine war started in 2022 Gazprom has lost market share to Norway, the United States and Qatar.
+At its peak Russia was supplying 35% of Europe's gas, but since the Ukraine war started in 2022 Gazprom has lost market share to Norway, the U.S. and Qatar.

-The company's remaining flows to Europe may not continue for much longer with the Soviet-era pipeline via Ukraine due to shut at the end of this year as Kyiv does not want to extend a transit agreement.
+The company's remaining flows to Europe are not expected to continue for much longer, with the Soviet-era pipeline via Ukraine due to shut at the end of this year as Kyiv does not want to extend a transit agreement.

-The Yamal-Europe pipeline via Belarus has already closed after a dispute, while Russia blamed the United States and Britain for explosions under the Baltic Sea that closed the Nord Stream route.
+The Yamal-Europe pipeline via Belarus has already closed after a dispute, while Russia blamed the U.S. and Britain for explosions under the Baltic Sea that closed the Nord Stream route.

 © Reuters.
 FILE PHOTO: A view of the logo of Austrian energy company OMV AG in Vienna, May 28, 2024.
 REUTERS/Leonhard Foeger/File Photo